 Early on…

-The Peruvian Inca Orchid had many uses in the different South American Cultures.
+The Peruvian Inca Orchid had many uses in different South American Cultures.
 Here are just some of them:

-- The Chancay people and many others used these dogs as companions
+• The Chancay people and many others used these dogs as companions

-- Their excrement and urine were also used in medicines
+• Their excrement and urine were also used in medicines

-- They were used at spiritual celebrations and dressed in signature clothing because they were believed to have magical qualities.
+• They were used at spiritual celebrations and dressed in signature clothing because they were believed to have magical qualities.

-- PIO’s were also commonly used as bed-warmers (think of the phrase “two dog night”).
+• PIOs were also commonly used as bed-warmers (think of the phrase “two dog night”).

 Now originally…

-The Peruvian Inca Orchids were small dogs, but when the Conquistadors took over Peru the PIO’s were bred with the dogs from the foreign countries.
-After a couple of years, three specific sizes emerged of the Peruvian Inca Orchid.
-That is why the size of these dogs vary so greatly as of now.
+The Peruvian Inca Orchids were small dogs, but when the Conquistadors took over Peru, the PIOs were bred with dogs from foreign countries.
+After a couple of years, three specific sizes of the Peruvian Inca Orchid emerged.
+That is why the size of these dogs varies so greatly.
+In the mountains with the Andean people, the dogs were treated very well, but along the cities on the coast, these dogs were often treated very poorly.
+The PIOs were thought to have diseases because of their hairlessness, so they were often killed.

 But all was not bad with these dogs…